mhughes2k/moodle-local_autotimezone/README.md

 to complete the installation from the command line.

 ## Configuration ##
+Once installed you must:

+1. Enable the plugin via the settings.
-Once installed you must grant the capability `local/autotimezone:config` to the roles that should be able to use the plugin.
+2. Grant the capability `local/autotimezone:config` to the roles that should be able to use the plugin.

 You can grant this to the **Authenticated user** role to allow all users to